 Tinnitus is a noise or ringing in the ear.
 Tinnitus is usually a symptom of something else, rather than a condition itself.
 If you experience a ringing in the ears, contact us at 520-399-7630 to schedule an appointment.

 What are signs my child may have a hearing issue?

-In infants, does your child not startle at loud noises?
+Does your child not startle at loud noises?
 Does your child turn their head when they see you but not when you call their name?
-In older children, is your child’s speech unclear?
+Is your child’s speech unclear?
 Does your child say “huh” a lot?
 If you answered yes to any of these questions, contact us at 520-399-7630 to schedule an appointment immediately.
 Childhood hearing loss can often be corrected if caught early.